buildbot/buildbot/master/docs/manual/cfg-global.rst

 By default, buildbot does not require people to authenticate in order to see the readonly data.
 In order to access control feature in the web UI, you will need to configure an authentication plugin.

-.. py:class:: buildbot.auth.NoAuth
+.. py:class:: buildbot.www.auth.NoAuth

     This class is the default authentication plugin, which disables authentication

-.. py:class:: buildbot.auth.BasicAuth
+.. py:class:: buildbot.www.auth.BasicAuth

     This class implements a basic authentication mechanism using a list of user/password tuples provided from the configuration file.